iamwfx/crs_3850_5850_mapping_countermapping/Fall_2023/Week6_mapbox1/README.md

 - Now you need to make this repo into a Github Page.
 The instructions for how to do this are on [this site](https://pages.github.com/)
   - We will be creating a **Project Site**
   - You are going to **Start from scratch**
+  - Select "Github Desktop" when it asks which git client you're using
   - At step 1: where the instructions tell you to "Create an index file", you're going to navigate to your `countermapping-webmaps` repo and select **Add file->Create new file**.

 <p align='center'>